Bluedot-Innovation/documentation/docs/Point SDK/Android/Gradle 8.md

 For more details about them, please visit: [Android Gradle plugin release notes](https://developer.android.com/build/releases/gradle-plugin#enforced-changes)

-Building Bluedot Point SDK with Gradle 8
+Building Rezolve Point SDK with Gradle 8
 ----------------------------------------

-When building a project incorporating the Bluedot Point SDK with Gradle 8, Please add the following ProGuard rules to your proguard-rules.pro file for a smooth build and to ensure the Bluedot SDK runs correctly.
+When building a project incorporating the Rezolve Point SDK with Gradle 8, Please add the following ProGuard rules to your proguard-rules.pro file for a smooth build and to ensure the Rezolve Point SDK runs correctly.

 ```gradle
 -dontwarn kotlinx.parcelize.Parcelize